Changes

 Goal setting can be a joint project between teacher and student

-so long as the trust is there so that the student buys into
+so long as the trust is there so that the student buys into the

-Nanus' second dimension, significancy, can be demonstrated.
+second dimension, significancy, can be demonstrated.
+Each member

-strengths.
-One of the group activities may be to find individual
+One of the group activities may be to find individual strengths.

-this community build a network of support.
-They may have a group
+a network of support.
+They may have a group goal, they may divide

-goal, they may divide tasks based on individual strengths, and
+tasks based on individual strengths, and give credit where credit

-give credit where credit is due (Kelley, 1993).
-Once a student
+is due (Kelley, 1993).
+Once a student is given the power to choose

-he takes ownership in his work and transfers the task from "teacher-given"
+and transfers the task from "teacher-given" to "student-chosen."

-to "student-chosen."
-This ownership allows not only
+This ownership allows not only for more enjoyment but also more

-for more enjoyment but also more effort and time spent on reaching
+effort and time spent on reaching goals.

 A